Physics and Astronomy

 "More than most other majors, a physics degree is a passport into a broad range of science, engineering, and education careers." — Sloan Foundation

-A degree in physics or physics–astronomy can provide:
+A degree in one of the physics-related majors can provide:

 - Preparation for those who intend to enter industrial or governmental service as engineers, technicians, physicists or astronomers.